Silence and heavy security in China and Hong Kong mark 35th anniversary of Tiananmen crackdown

 “It’s different from the past," said Hong Kong resident Keith Law.
 "Many people seem to act as if there’s nothing happening, including myself.”

+Rows of electronic candles lit up the dozens of windows of the American consulate after nightfall, and the British consulate posted an image on the social media platform X of a hand holding up a smartphone with the flashlight turned on and the Roman numerals “VIIV” for 6/4, a reference to the date June 4.
+Hong Kong is a former British colony.

-Some Hong Kong residents remembered the event privately, running 6.4 kilometers (4 miles) on Monday — a reference to the June 4 date — and sharing Tiananmen-related content on social media.
-The British consulate posted a photo on the social media platform X showing a smartphone’s flashlight turned on with “VIIV,” the Roman numerals for 6/4, printed on it.
+Some Hong Kong residents remembered the event privately, running 6.4 kilometers (4 miles) on Monday or sharing Tiananmen-related content on social media.

 An independent bookstore that displayed "35/5" on its window — a roundabout reference to the date of the crackdown as May 35th — wrote on Instagram that police officers were stationed outside the shop for an hour on Sunday, during which they recorded the identity details of customers.